 Then we would want to record with FL Studio with the Edison.
 Like this perhaps:

 Then render one .mp3 or .wav.
-And when you come back to the project after a single simple bad render.
-Your track will be recorded into it.
+And when you come back to the project after, your track will be recorded into it.

-Just remember to use a plugin to reduce the volume of the track if you are using fade out.
-Often most plugins do have a final sound as perhaps Maximus with the POST knob to reduce the sound in the track.
+Just remember to use a plugin to reduce the track’s volume if you are using fade out.
+Most plugins often have a final sound, as perhaps Maximus with the POST knob to reduce the sound in the track.
 Often we recommend using Maximus on the master if the LOW CUT has been turned off.
 Either way, you can easily master your track by looking at the waves with Maximus.
+Also, you can, at that point, assign fade out to the POST knob.

 So what to do?
-Open a new FL Studio after you have that above render.
+Open a new instance of FL Studio after you have that above render.
 And drag and drop the wave into the new FL.
 Remember to turn off the Fruity Limiter in that project.
 Have a simple zero plugin project.
+And render it then again.

-That’s the button to the right.
-With the button, you can drag to new FL Studio.
+That’s the drag button to the right.
+With the button, you can drag to the new FL Studio.
+Then you can also dither your track and make all conversions to other formats quickly:

 Your project will now be 100% the same as the play, even after rendering the right file in a new project.